 Q-channel is a clock and power controller to device interface, to manage device quiescence.
 The interface enables:

 The controller to manage entry to, and exit from, a device quiescent state.
 Quiescence management is typically of, but not restricted to, clock gated, and power gated retention states, of the device or device partitions.

 The capability to indicate a requirement for exit from the quiescent state.
-The associated signaling can contain contributions from other devices in the same power domain.
+The associated signalling can contain contributions from other devices dependent on the interfaced device’s operations.